 Due diligence by larger investors when they are looking at a private company will often include a review of annual general meeting minutes and important shareholder resolutions (such as the resolutions to issue new shares).
 If these resolutions haven’t been voted on by enough shareholders, it can potentially cause problems with the details in the company share register.
 It’s important for companies to record and document resolutions and votes in a way that can be stored and referenced for easy updates to the share register.

 There are many advantages to managing company share registers online, including increasing engagement with stakeholders by enabling them to have full visibility of their shareholdings and relevant documents.

-Often publicly listed companies with hundreds or thousands of shareholders will use a share registry service to build and maintain their share register.
-However, for most smaller, private companies these services are not a good fit or they are cost-prohibitive, and so many of these companies have managed their share register on a spreadsheet.
+Many private companies manage their share register on a spreadsheet.
 However, there are a number of disadvantages when using a spreadsheet for a share register including manual inputs and formulas being prone to errors, multiple spreadsheet versions causing confusion and mistakes, and a lot of administration time and effort going into maintenance.